opengisch/qgis-plugin-ci/README.md

 * plugin_path

+You can find a template `.qgis-plugin-ci` in this repository.

 ## QRC and UI files

-- any .qrc file in the source top directory (plugin_path) will be compiled and output as filename_rc.py.
+- Any .qrc file in the source top directory (plugin_path) will be compiled and output as filename_rc.py.
 You can then import it using ``import plugin_path.resources_rc``
-- currently, qgis-plugin-ci does not compile any .ui file.
+- Currently, qgis-plugin-ci does not compile any .ui file.

 ## Publishing plugins